sdutta2313/Uber-Data-Engineering-Project-with-GCP-Modern-Tools/README.md

 3._**SSH Connection**_: Establish an SSH connection to the GCP compute instance.

-4._**Run Command**_: Execute the commands provided in the command.txt file from the GitHub repository to install Python3 and the required libraries, including: pandas maze.ai
+4._**Run Command**_: Execute the commands provided in the command.txt file from the GitHub repository to install Python3 and the required libraries, including:
+  **pandas
+    mage.ai
-  Google Cloud SDK
+    Google Cloud SDK**

-5._**Start Maze.ai Project**_: Launch the Maze.ai project on port 6789 and access it through the external IP provided by the GCP instance.
+5._**Start Mage.ai Project**_: Launch the Maze.ai project on port 6789 and access it through the external IP provided by the GCP instance.

 6._**Update Firewall Rul****e**_: Modify the firewall rule to allow access to the Maze.ai dashboard via the external IP and port.